 The CHAPI system consists of two transition light units projecting red/green/white lights.
 They are located forward of the helipad on the extended centerline at a distance determined in order to project an on glide path angle (usually 6 degrees) at the helipad hover point prior to touchdown.
+The glide slope must be determined based on the site conditions.
+The glide slope angle must provide a minimum of 1 degree above obstructions from the lowest on-course visual signal.
 For precision approaches, the glide slope of the CHAPI must be must be consistent with the approach lighting system, instrument landing system (ILS), or other electronic NAVAID.
 The units are positioned at approximately 20 feet (6 meters) apart lateral (horizontal).
 The CHAPI system must be constructed and mounted as low as possible and be sufficiently lightweight and frangible so as not to constitute a hazard to helicopter operations.
+14/